 Outcomes: Participants attending the workshop will acquire the knowledge, skills, and methods needed to develop Integrated Illness Scripts, Mechanism of Disease (MOD) maps and learning exercises that can be used throughout their health professions education programs.

-Leslie Fall - Aquifer
+Leslie Fall - Aquifer, Inc.

 Tracy Fulton - UCSF